 Once you passed the application process and approved the loan, the rest of the work is easy!
 You’ll have all your credit card debt, personal loans, and other debt combined into a single, large loan.
 The debt consolidation loan will have a relatively lower interest rate to pay off.

 Once the monthly payments are scheduled, you’ll have extra money available that will help you finally get ahead.
-However, key to understanding how debt consolidation works, is that you resist adding new charges to your accounts until the consolidation loan is paid off.
-Otherwise, you’ll be digging a hole while trying to climb out of one.
+However, key to understanding how Debt Consolidation Works at Bills.com or a similar site, is that you resist adding new charges to your accounts until the consolidation loan is paid off.
+Other wise, you’ll be digging a hole while trying to climb out of one.

 You Might Need a Co-signor